MicrosoftLearning/mslearn-fabric/Instructions/Labs/08c-data-science-train.md

 Microsoft Fabric will keep track of all your experiments and allows you to visually explore them.

-1. Navigate to your workspace from the hub menu bar on the left.
+1. Navigate to your workspace from the menu bar on the left.
 1. Select the `experiment-diabetes` experiment to open it.

     > **Tip:**